 Open Session: The Pickers

-Songs have migrated with women up and down the Suffolk coastline for centuries, changing shape as they moved—whether with the herring picker women arriving from Scotland, migrant farm workers or more recent singers like Anne Briggs.
+Songs have migrated with women up and down the Suffolk coastline for centuries, changing shape as they moved—whether with the herring picker women arriving from Scotland, migrant farm workers, or more recent singers like Anne Briggs.
 Lyrics have morphed, passed between mouths; tunes have twisted, reinvented by new voices.
-This open session will present an embodied, principally solo vocal work, which draws on the historical fragments of Suffolk women’s voices to explore new forms of speaking, sounding and singing now.
+We’re interested in these histories, as well as the relationship between language and song.

 Rosa’s practice is focused on poetry and performance.
-Her published poetry to-date is formally experimental and often involves deconstructing and layering research—recently, on natural disasters, water shortages, and the colour green.
+Her published poetry to-date is formally experimental and often involves deconstructing and layering research.
 Her performance practice involves working with dancers and musicians, as a collaborator-director.
-In her performance work, she is interested in creating intimate sonic and movement environments that welcome audiences into subtle participatory relationships with performers.